Overview: MCP in Cursor

 - Navigate to the MCP section

-- Click the server name to see error details
+- Click the server name or hover over it to see error details

-npx -y <package-name>manually in the terminal to verify it works. - Wrong Node version - Cursor uses its own Node.js runtime for some operations, but MCP servers use your system Node.
-Ensure Node 18+ is installed.
+npx -y <package-name>manually in the integrated terminal to verify it works and downloads successfully. - Wrong Node version - Cursor uses its own Node.js runtime for editor operations, but MCP servers use your system Node.js.
+Ensure Node.js 18+ is installed system-wide.
+Run

 Error 2: Config File Not Detected